Chipdelmal/dataPy_CADi/md/dataSources.md

 * [Web Scraping](./scraping.md): An example of how to do webscraping using [beautifulsoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/).
 * [Geographic](./geographic.md): Example on how to load and plot geographic datasets on Python.
 * [Dropbox](./dropbox.md): Reading and writing files to dropbox through the official API.
+* [RSS](./rss.md): An example on how to transform this XML-based news sharing format into CSV form.

 [<img src="./media/osm.png" width="100%">](https://www.openstreetmap.org)